-This DIY coffee station at home post is a sponsored conversation written by me on behalf of The J.M.
+This home coffee station post is a sponsored conversation written by me on behalf of The J.M.
 Smucker Company.
 The opinions and text are all mine. @Folgers @Walmart

-I still remember the night I was laying there playing designer and I decided I must have a coffee station in my house.
-It just made sense.
 If you know me, you know that I literally don’t function in the morning without my coffee.
-It’s a miracle that I made it 9 months without coffee during my pregnancy.
+It’s a miracle that I made it 9 months without coffee twice during my pregnancies.
 Since I’m a coffee junkie, I knew that my kitchen needed a dedicated area just for coffee.

 Now grab your cup of Joe!
 Here’s how to create a DIY coffee station at home.

 Want more ideas??
 Check out these coffee stations for more inspiration!

 There are a few essentials you need for your DIY coffee station at home to make it well-stocked, functional, and cute.

 1. Your home coffee station needs a coffee maker

 Duh.
 You can’t have a home coffee station without a coffee maker.

 We put a vintage card catalog underneath our coffee maker for some extra storage.
 We keep our tea supplies in there!
 Find your own vintage card catalog here!